mike14747/strat-ratings-guide/docs/multiTeamCalculate.md

 # Calculating multi-team AB and IP

-## Design flow chart
+## Redesign flow chart

-I want to have a page to upload hitter*stats and pitcher_stats as they were downloaded from baseball-reference as a \_csv* file... with multi-team data not hidden.
+I want to have a page to upload hitter stats and pitcher stats as they were downloaded from baseball-reference as a .csv file... with multi-team data not hidden.

 The files should be edited in these ways: